Congratulations to the fall 2017 Foundations scholars!

-Foundations is a six-week workshop series that introduces Syracuse University students to essential life-skills.
-Workshop topics include: community involvement, leadership, career development, financial wellness, healthy relationships and self-care, and physical health and nutrition.
-Students who attend all six sessions can enter to win a $1,000 Foundations Scholarship!
-See below for the upcoming series schedule and scholarship eligibility criteria.
+Foundations is a six-week lecture series that introduces Syracuse University students to essential life-skills.
+Lecture topics include: community involvement, leadership, career development, financial wellness, healthy relationships and self-care, physical health and nutrition, and information literacy.
+Students who attend all six sessions can enter to win a $1,000 Foundations Scholarship.

 Description: What drives a person to get involved?
 Through this workshop, we will examine how one person can make a difference in the world.